דלג לתוכן הראשי

 The new devices fall into several categories:

-• Heart rate variability (HRV) - a predictor of autonomic aging
+• Heart Rate Variability (HRV) - a predictor of autonomic aging

-• Sleep architecture - deep sleep quality
+• Sleep Architecture - quality and duration of deep sleep

-• Estimated VO2 Max from walking pace
+• Estimated VO2 Max from walking and running pace

 • Steps and daily activity

-Smart Mirrors
+Smart Scales

 • Body composition (muscle, fat, water, bone mass)